 There are opportunities for you to be a TA during your time at CMU.
 Students receive hourly wages for this position.

-Students will not be able to perform any internships during your time in this program.
+Students will be able to perform internships during your time in this program.

 The CMKL credit requirements are the same as ECE's requirements, but with one additional research project required, which will count as creditfor the CMKL MS degee.
 Research projects at CMU may be available for pay or credit, however they are optional and would be up to students to pursue individually.